School security. Many speculate about solutions to stop school gun violence.

 School Security: What Will it Take to Make Us Safe

-In my opinion, putting guns in the hands of teachers is a scary concept and should not be considered.
+In my opinion, putting guns in the hands of qualified teachers is a radical concept and but should be considered.

 School Security: How to Stop Gun Violence?